$678 Find Cheap Flights from Seattle to the Cook Islands

 Airline and price data is aggregated from results in KAYAK’s search results from the last 2 weeks for round-trip flights from Seattle to the Cook Islands.

-There are 3 airlines that fly nonstop from Seattle to the Cook Islands.
-They are: Alaska Airlines, Hawaiian Airlines and Air New Zealand.
-The cheapest price of all airlines flying this route was found with Alaska Airlines at $694 for a round-trip flight to Rarotonga (RAR).
+There are 2 airlines that fly nonstop from Seattle to the Cook Islands.
+They are Alaska Airlines and Air New Zealand.
+The cheapest airline for this route is Alaska Airlines, with the best round-trip deal found costing $694 and arriving in Rarotonga (RAR).
 On average, Alaska Airlines offers the best prices for nonstop flights between Seattle and Cook Islands.

 Good to know